 As the creek flows towards the Housatonic through the quaint town of Salisbury, Connecticut, the presence of brook trout is less evident and stream conditions change.
 In places, the channel has steep and eroding banks.
 Elsewhere, the channel is wide and shallow with little pool and riffle habitat, resulting in elevated stream temperature and limited suitable in-stream trout habitat.
 Temperature data collected by TU shows prolonged elevated stream temperatures as early as June.

-The Salmon Kill is a picturesque stream in northwest Connecticut and holds native brook trout from its source to the Housatonic River.
-The headwater streams of Salmon Creek contain brook trout.
-Downstream, however, conditions change, as the stream meanders through open agricultural lands and the stream gets wider-- streambanks are eroded and stream temperatures increase.
-The stream is wide and shallow with little suitable trout habitat.
-Historically, the cold water of Salmon Kill Creek would have helped to cool the iconic Housatonic River, providing a respite to trout that hover near cold tributaries in the depth of summer.
+Land use in the Salmon Kill Valley has contributed to the degradation of the creek and the loss of critical trout habitat.
+Historically, the cold water of the Salmon Kill would have helped to cool the iconic Housatonic River, providing a respite to trout that hover near cold tributaries during the depth of summer.

 Tracy Brown, Northeastern Restoration Coordinator firstname.lastname@example.org